Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

     TransparentE

-The former is a lot of entities, and the latter hurts batching of opaque materials.
-Kinemation does this instead:
+The former is a lot of entities, and the latter hurts batching of opaque materials, as each material will receive its own draw call.
+Kinemation does this
+instead:

 -   Baked Entity – OpaqueA, OpaqueB, OpaqueD
     -   Additional depth-sorted Entity – TransparentC, TransparentE

+Here, the opaque materials will be drawn using instancing, while the transparent materials will receive their own draw calls.

 If you need a different layout, Kinemation allows you to override baking of individual Mesh Renderers.
 You can also use this API to bake procedural meshes.